superbderrick/blog/src/pages/articles/2019-09-19---Arrange-Unity-Moving-API/index.md

 # Object의 이동 API

+## Transform
-1.Transform.position (월드)
+ -  1.Transform.position (월드)
     - The world space position of the Transform

-2.Transform.translate (상대)
+ -  2.Transform.translate (상대)
      - Moves the transform in the direction and distance of translation

+## Rigidbody

+-  1.MovePosition
+    -